 - Peanut Chicken with Peanut Noodles – Easy, ready in 20 minutes, tastes better, and way healthier than takeout!
 Peanut sauce automatically makes everything taste amazing!

 - 1 pound flank steak, sliced with the grain in 1/4- to 1/2-inch thick bite-sized pieces*

 - 3 tablespoons olive oil, divided

 - 3 to 4 cloves garlic, pressed or finely minced

 - 1 to 2 teaspoons fresh ginger or to taste, finely minced

-- 3/4 cup dark brown sugar, packed (light may be substituted)
+- ¾ cup dark brown sugar, packed (light may be substituted), or to taste

-- 1 or 2 green onion, sliced into thin rounds for garnishing
+- 1 or 2 green onions, sliced into thin rounds for garnishing

 - sesame seeds, optional for garnishing